francismanalang/fitnessfuze/README.md

 ## Features in Development

-* User can calculate one rep max
 * User can delete an exercise
+* User can view all sets

 ## Development